-The Radiation Protection Act requires the operator of a nuclear facility to present a decommissioning plan in the application documents for the construction license.
+The Radiation Protection Act requires the operator of a facility to present a decommissioning plan in the application documents for the construction license.
 However, neither construction nor operating license is usually limited to a legal operational lifetime.
-Instead, the regulatory authority examines the operation of a facility being in line with the relevant legislation and the conditions and requirements of the relevant licenses.
+Instead of that, the regulatory authority examines the operation of a facility being in line with the relevant legislation and the conditions and requirements of the relevant licenses.
 Any nuclear facility must be closed if the requirements of the legislation and of the licensing and regulatory acts are not or not longer met taking into account the state-of-the-art of science and technology.

-According to the Joint Agreement between the Republic of Austria, Nuclear Engineering Seibersdorf GmbH (NES) and the Community of Seibersdorf, the waste management and interim storage facility is scheduled to be operated until 2030.
-From that time on the Austrian Government is responsible for transferring all interim stored waste into an appropriate final disposal facility.
+According to the Joint Agreement between the Republic of Austria, Nuclear Engineering Seibersdorf GmbH (NES) and the Community of Seibersdorf, the waste management and interim storage facility is scheduled to be operated until 2045.
+From that time on the Austrian Government is responsible for transferring all interim stored waste into an appropriate disposal facility or long term storage facility.
 The radioactive waste management installations and equipment of Nuclear Engineering Seibersdorf GmbH (NES) have been subject to regular upgrading and back fitting.
-This process will continue until the year 2030.
+This process will continue until the year 2045.
 For this reason a licence extension is not necessary.